jonjohnsontc/cautious-umbrella-bare-blog/README.md

 - [] consolidate classes that aren't being used in templates, or aren't listed in styles.css + codehilite-styles.css
 - [] add dark mode via os-system settings
 - [] remove meta theme tags
+- [] some way to not have to deal with re-doing the css for TWIL 1 post
+- [] checking all sub-templates to see if they've been updated too

 ## Including Fonts